Session times are listed in Pacific Time.

 All adult presenters must register to attend the conference.

-By using the email address associated with your ISTE20 Live presenter record when you register, you'll receive the lowest discounted rate, no matter when you sign up.
+By using the email address associated with your ISTE20 Live presenter record when you register, you'll receive the discounted presenter rate of $115 until October 1 and $150 after October 1.

 This deeper registration discount is ISTE's way of showing its appreciation for all presenters do to shape and support the conference.